MauraSlavin/financeslaravel/README.md

     <li>-- Check that begin is before end when both entered.</li>
     <li>-- If miles > 150, have user verify</li>
     <li>-- If miles < 30, have user verify (no need to do this for short trips)</li>
-    <li>-- Ask user if tolls amt seems right (was it calculated?
-Uploaded?
-Enough time for out-of-state tolls to appear in EZPass?).</li>
   </ul>

 <h2>Eliminate duplicate table (budget vs. newbudget) -- haven't finished testing</h2>